Google anti-trust foes see friend in new EU competition chief

 Wilko van Weert, a partner at law firm McDermott Will & Emery and specialist in the field, said Vestager could push for a settlement that would require Google to provide more information about its search ranking formula.

-"Coming from a Scandinavian culture where transparency is very important, I would not be surprised if she pushes for maximum transparency in the way Google organizes and manages its search results," he said.
+"Coming from a Scandinavian culture where transparency is very important, I would not be surprised if she pushes for maximum transparency in the way Google organises and manages its search results," he said.

 Any ruling by Vestager might have to be able to survive a potential court challenge from Google, which could be tougher to withstand because of Almunia's previous reversals.

-Vestager may initially want to play hard ball, but that does not mean she will close the door to a settlement, said Mario Mareniello, a former economist at the Commission's competition unit and now an expert at think tank Breugel.
+Vestager may initially want to play hard ball, but that does not mean she will close the door to a settlement, said Mario Mariniello, a former economist at the Commission's competition unit and now an expert at think tank Bruegel.

 “If at a certain point in the process effective remedies addressing her objections would be offered by Google, I guess it would be hard for her to say no,” he said.